erythix4/langfuse_Training/sre/sre-04-en.md

 - A GDPR Article 30 data processing register
 - A Data Protection Impact Assessment (DPIA, Article 35)
-- AI Act Article 11 technical documentation — the technical documentation required for high-risk systems extends far beyond the scope of an observability tool
+- AI Act Article 11 technical documentation - the technical documentation required for high-risk systems extends far beyond the scope of an observability tool
 - A DORA incident response plan (business continuity plans, resilience testing)

 But it constitutes the raw data foundation that these frameworks rely on.
 Without reliable and auditable traces, these frameworks remain theoretical.

 ---

-*Samuel Desseaux is the founder of Aureonis, an observability stack specialist, LLM system compliance practitioner, and production security specialist.
-Speaker at FOSDEM 2026 and KubeCon Europe.*